How to Find the Right Pillow

 According to the guy on the infomercial I just watched, every pillow is the wrong pillow except for the one he’s selling.
 He mocked all of the aforementioned pillow types, and more.
 No offense to that guy, but he’s in the wrong on this one.
 Actually, yes offense to that guy, because he’s lying to you on purpose.
 All pillow infomercials are lying to you, so stop watching them (unless it’s for classic entertainment).

 The truth is, there’s no one-size-fits-all pillow.
 While thicker pillows put my neck at a 90-degree angle with my mattress, that same cushion will comfortably welcome a sleeper with a far heavier head than mine.
 There are unique shapes and materials out there for everybody!
 Just like there are unique shapes and materials for not everybody!
-But you can find the right pillow for YOU!

 First, let’s talk about the importance of having the right pillow in the first place.
 After that, we’ll narrow in on what kind of pillows you should adorn your bed with.